NielsSteensma/Dhalang/README.md

     $ bundle update

-Install puppeteer in your application's root directory:
+Install puppeteer or puppeteer-core in your application's root directory:

     $ npm install puppeteer
+    or
+    $ npm install puppeteer-core

 ## Usage
 __PDF of a website url__